DK27ss/Abracadabra-1.7M-PoC/README.md

     if (status.needsSolvencyCheck) _ensureSolvent(user);

-But since the flag was reset to false, no solvency check is performed — the user can therefore borrow without any collateral.
+But since the flag was reset to `false`, no solvency check is performed — the user can therefore borrow without any collateral.

 The attacker exploited this flaw by calling: